-Once the DCS-5300G is configured, this box should be unchecked at all times.
-If the box has been checked and the connection is lost, run the Installation Wizard to find the camera's IP address.
+Once the DCS-2000 is configured, this box should be unchecked at all times.
+If the box has been checked and the connection is lost, run Installation Wizard to find the camera's IP address.

-General Settings
+General

 IP address - Necessary for network identification.